Fentanyl Drug Test

 PRINCIPLE – background methods

-The FYL Rapid Test Strip (Urine) detects Fentanyl through visual interpretation of color development on the strip.
+The FYL fentanyl drug test (Urine) detects Fentanyl through visual interpretation of color development on the strip.
 Drug conjugates are immobilized on the test region of the membrane.

 During testing, the specimen reacts with antibodies conjugated to colored particles and precoated on the sample pad.